s0up4200/redactedhook/README.md

 }
 ```

-Everything else can be set in the `config.toml`, but you can set them in the webhook as well, if you want to filter by different things in different filters.
+Everything else can be set in the config.toml, but you can set them in the webhook as well, if you want to filter by different things in different filters.

-`indexer` - `"{{ .Indexer | js }}"` this is the indexer that pushed the release within autobrr.
+- `indexer` - `"{{ .Indexer | js }}"` this is the indexer that pushed the release within autobrr.

-`torrent_id` - `{{.TorrentID}}` this is the TorrentID of the pushed release within autobrr.
+- `torrent_id` - `{{.TorrentID}}` this is the TorrentID of the pushed release within autobrr.

+### Additional Keys

-`red_user_id` is the number in the URL when you visit your profile.
+- `red_user_id` is the number in the URL when you visit your profile.

-`ops_user_id` is the number in the URL when you visit your profile.
+- `ops_user_id` is the number in the URL when you visit your profile.

-`red_apikey` is your Redacted API key.
+- `red_apikey` is your Redacted API key.
 Needs user and torrents privileges.

-`ops_apikey` is your Orpheus API key.
+- `ops_apikey` is your Orpheus API key.
 Needs user and torrents privileges.

-`record_labels` is a comma-separated list of record labels to check against.
+- `record_labels` is a comma-separated list of record labels to check against.

-`minsize` is the minimum allowed size you want to grab.
-Eg. `100MB`
+- `minsize` is the minimum allowed size you want to grab.
+Eg. 100MB

-`maxsize` is the max allowed size you want to grab.
-Eg. `500MB`
+- `maxsize` is the max allowed size you want to grab.
+Eg. 500MB

-`uploaders` is a comma-separated list of uploaders to check against.
+- `uploaders` is a comma-separated list of uploaders to check against.

-`mode` is either blacklist or whitelist.
+- `mode` is either blacklist or whitelist.
 If blacklist is used, the torrent will be stopped if the uploader is found in the list.
 If whitelist is used, the torrent will be stopped if the uploader is not found in the list.
+  `